matiboux/matiboux-guides/app/app/src/content/docs/system/wsl/expose-port.md

 ---
-title: Expose WSL port to the Internet
+title: Expose WSL port to network
 ---

 ## Start an HTTP server in WSL